rkyzk/ecopost-2023/ecopost/documents/AUTOMATEDTESTS.md

 # Automated Testing

+**As of Sep 16th, 2023, I'm still adding automated tests.
+The section below will be constantly updated.**

 ## Coverage report

 According to the coverage report, the automated tests covered…<br>
-- 88% of blog/forms.py
+- % of blog/forms.py
-- 97% of blog/models.py
+-  of blog/models.py
-- 89% of views.py
+- of views.py

 <img src="./media/automated-tests/coverage_report.png" width="600px" alt="coverage report">

-Manual tests complement most of the aspects that weren't covered by automated tests.
+The aspects that aren't covered by automated tests are covered by [manual tests](./MANUALTESTS.md).

 ## Tested features